 Here are my personal guidelines: First, code and UI or visualization are paramount.
 No documentation is required if the code is standard or understandable, or if the UI/viz is self-explanatory to its audience.
 If either isn’t the case, the writeup should be sufficient, minimal, clean, and readily available to its audience at the time when they will need it.
 For example, in the Tableau dashboards I develop, if the derivation of measures and dimensions on the dashboard isn’t obvious, I include the image of a spreadsheet with definitions as a separate tab.
 Is this the best possible solution?
 No. But it is quick and easy for me to put together, readily available to the user, and stored along with our code and minimal documentation for later enhancements.

-Looking at the other relative value statements, we value the items on the left inasmuch as they support the relatively more valued items:
+Looking at the other relative value statements, we value the items on the right inasmuch as they support the relatively more valued items on the left:

 - Individuals and interactions over processes and tools: Today’s Agile projects run based on process frameworks like SAFe or Scrum, and use tools like Jira or VersionOne.
 Scrummasters who are converted waterfall PMs often misinterpret these tools as instruments of control rather than facilitators of interaction.
 In early iterations Agile team members should help the scrummaster understand the Agile perspective, complying just enough to keep him or her out of trouble with waterfall-oriented program managers while helping transition to a collaborative Agile perspective.